andreterceiro/jankenpo-kotlin/README.md

 sudo apt install kotlin -y
 ```

-Then I compiled a test (`tests/manuals/index.kt`) using this command:
+Then I generated a JAR file to test (of the file `tests/manuals/index.kt`) using this command:

 ```
 cd tests/manuals